sahara101/Movie-Roulette/README.md

 - You need to re-pair.
 This needs to be done each time you recreate the container.

-Issue: Browser does not load the poster and background.
+Issue: The browser does not load the poster and background.

 - You are probably using RPM with a reverse proxy URL but configured the container with the Plex/Jellyin IP.
 Change the ENV to Plex/Jellyfin FQDN.